magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 will be if you go back to the world.
 That’s an obstacle ordained people meet with.
 Please be careful about this.

-: Why is it that unpleasant states of mind are difficult to see clearly, while pleasant states are easy to see?
+*Q*: Why is it that unpleasant states of mind are difficult to see clearly, while pleasant states are easy to see?
 When I experience happiness or pleasure I can see that it’s something impermanent, but when I’m unhappy that’s harder to see.

-: You are thinking in terms of your attraction and aversion and trying to figure it out, but actually delusion is the predominant root.
+*A*: You are thinking in terms of your attraction and aversion and trying to figure it out, but actually delusion is the predominant root.
 You feel that unhappiness is hard to see while happiness is easy to see.
 That’s just the way your afflictions work.
 Aversion is hard to let go of, right?
 It’s a strong feeling.
 You say happiness is easy to let go of.
 It’s not really easy; it’s just that it’s not so overpowering.